openego/eDisGo/doc/index.rst

 eDisGo was initially developed in the
-`open_eGo <https://openegoproject.wordpress.com>`_ research project as part of a grid planning tool that can be used to determine the optimal grid and storage expansion of the German power grid over all voltage levels and has been used in two publications of the project:
+`open_eGo <https://openegoproject.wordpress.com>`_ research project as part of a grid planning tool that can be used to determine the optimal grid and storage expansion of the German power grid over all voltage levels.
+Since then, it has been used and further developed in other research projects, most notably in the `eGo^n <https://ego-n.org/>`_ project.
+For further reading see:

 * `Integrated Techno-Economic Power System Planning of Transmission and Distribution Grids <https://www.mdpi.com/1996-1073/12/11/2091>`_
 * `Final report of the open_eGo project (in German) <https://www.uni-flensburg.de/fileadmin/content/abteilungen/industrial/dokumente/downloads/veroeffentlichungen/forschungsergebnisse/20190426endbericht-openego-fkz0325881-final.pdf>`_
+* `Final report of the eGo^n project (in German) <https://ego-n.org/papers/Endbericht_egon_v2.pdf>`_

 Contents
 ==================